 Children who have their 5th birthday between 1st September and 31st August will be offered a full-time place in September.

-We invite you and your child to visit the school prior to registration.
-Please contact the school office on 0118 9332242 to arrange a suitable time.
+We invite you and your child to visit the school prior to registration, to book an appointment please contact the school office on 0118 9332242.

 The school’s planned admission figure is 60 children and maximum capacity is 180.

 We, at Mortimer St. John’s, aim to ensure that your child’s first experiences of school are positive ones.
 We try to make the transition from pre-school to school as smooth as possible and organise many opportunities for the whole family to get to know the school community and the school itself.
 We believe that children who are familiar with us, and the school environment, feel happier and are more confident when starting school in September.

 Parents of young children with Special Educational Needs are welcome to visit Mortimer St. John’s to see the school and learn about the provision available.
 Parents may choose to visit with a relevant professional who has been supporting the family.